 Apple has a Shortcuts User Guide available on its website that is a very useful resource.
-Whenever I have a question about the way that an action works or need clarification, I usually head to the User Guide to gain enlightenment.
+Whenever I have a question about the way action works or need clarification, I usually head to the User Guide to gain enlightenment.

 Whenever you find that you’re going through too many individual steps to perform some task or tasks, consider making your life easier by creating a shortcut to automate the entire process.
 As you gain experience creating your own shortcuts, you’ll find that you can turn even complex processes into a one-tap shortcut.

 - Read Part 1 here: The iOS Shortcuts App Part 1: An Introduction…

 - Read Part 2 here: The iOS Shortcuts App Part 2: Apple and Third-Party Actions

 - Read Part 3 here: The iOS Shortcuts App Part 3: Creating and Using Simple Shortcuts